On this page

 - Register as a company

-Differences between business name, company name and trading name
+Important: the differences between a business name, company name and trading name

-A company is an independent legal entity that is able to do business in its own right.
+A company is an independent legal entity that's able to do business in its own right.
 A company name gives you exclusive rights to that name in Australia.

 A company has members (shareholders) who own the company and directors who run it.
 However, if you're an independent contractor you can set up a 'one person company' with a sole director and member.
 Companies can also be listed as public companies, meaning the public can buy shares to invest in the company.

-It is more expensive to register so make sure it's really the best structure for your needs.
+It's more expensive to register, so make sure it's really the best structure for your needs.

-If you are unsure if this is the right business structure for your business, use our guide.
+If you're unsure if this is the right business structure for your business, use our step-by-step guide below.